google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: Learn best practices for good user experiences with the new auto-play policies in Chrome.
+description: Learn best practices for good user experiences with the new autoplay policies in Chrome.

 {# wf_updated_on: 2017-09-04 #}
 {# wf_published_on: 2017-09-04 #}